Fredrik Reinfeldt: Post-premiership (2014–present)

 After defeat in 2014, Reinfeldt announced he would step down as both Prime Minister of Sweden and as party leader of the Moderate Party.
-He stepped down from the office of Prime Minister on 3 October 2014, being succeeded by Stefan Löfven.
+He stepped down from the office of prime minister on 3 October 2014, being succeeded by Stefan Löfven.
 He resigned from the Riksdag on 31 December 2014 and stepped down as party leader on 10 January 2015, being succeeded by Anna Kinberg Batra.

 On 19 January 2015, Reinfeldt announced that he had formed his own business Fredrik Reinfeldt AB where he will serve as an advisor and lecturer.
 He will also continue to promote his "job line", which was a key part of his premiership, in a continued community deed.
-On 1 September 2015 he launched his autobiography, titled Halfway, where he reflects over his 25 years in Swedish and international politics.
+On 1 September 2015 he published his autobiography Halfway, a reflection on his 25 years in Swedish and international politics.

 On 11 December 2015, Reinfeldt was nominated to become the next chairman of the Extractive Industries Transparency Initiative.
-He will be formally appointed in February 2016.

-In January 2016, Reinfeldt was awarded H. M. The King's Medal, 12th size with chain, for extraordinary efforts as Prime Minister.
+In January 2016, Reinfeldt was awarded H. M. The King's Medal, 12th size with chain, for extraordinary efforts as prime minister.
 On 15 March 2016 it was announced that Reinfeldt had been hired by Bank of America Merrill Lynch as a senior adviser for its business in Europe, the Middle East and Africa.

+On 25 March 2023, he was elected chairman of the Swedish Football Association.
+In December 2024, he was accused of threatening SFA employees not to voice their scrutiny of Saudi Arabia's human rights, after the country was awarded the 2034 FIFA World Cup.
+Simon Åström replaced him as chairman on 22 March 2025.